Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 ### 8. Talk to a Consultant or avail Online Therapy Services

 Talk to a professional therapist and share your problems.
 Also, this digitized world has facilitated everything.
-There are many[reliable therapy services](https://www.swasth.co/)available online for various issues.
-Online[Therapy apps](https://www.swasth.co/dbt-coach/)can help in treating symptoms of depressive orders, including loneliness.
+There are many [reliable therapy services](https://www.swasth.co/) available online for various issues.
+Online [Therapy apps](https://www.swasth.co/dbt-coach/) can help in treating symptoms of depressive orders, including loneliness.

 Although the online services may look different, they can have similar effects like in-person therapy.
 The apps are equipped with 100+ video lessons, an internal journal, 200+ animations, and a great user experience.